lineality/definition_behavior_studies/README.md

 A key issue in miscommunication and misunderstandings around STEM is the assumption that there is a single kind of 'STEM-stuff,' which might by analogy be similar to a beginner programmer having trouble because they don't believe in 'data-types' or 'data-structures' thinking that all code is one uniform type of 'Code-stuff.'
 There is no single type of 'code-stuff' (though Python goes a good job of bridging types for non-production code) and there is no single type of 'STEM-stuff.'

+(Note, the following list is deliberately out of order for explanation-clarity.)

 1. The null-core is the purely conceptual, tautological ('by-definition') area.
 Pure math and logic are here.

 3. The one-tree is an interlocking STEM aggregate structure of empirical and measurable world-phenomena that are sufficiently close to (especially simple and linear) null-core principles.
 It is a kind of functional-map that is one big interlocking tree of inter-operable definitions that sufficiently describes those patterns that are stable enough to be mapped.
 That this area is generally unified may give rise to the misunderstanding that all of STEM is one homogenous thing.